Society of American Law Teachers Call for Award Nominations

 - Whether the nominee’s home law school has provided tangible and/or intangible support to the nominee’s efforts;

 - Whether the nominee has already received substantial recognition for their efforts (nominees who have not already received substantial recognition will be considered highly); and

 - The extent to which the nominee’s teaching area of focus aligns with social justice (nominees who focus on social justice but whose work does not clearly align with social justice will be considered highly).

-Nominations for the M. Shanara Gilbert Award and Great Teacher Award must be submitted firstname.lastname@example.org, subject line Gilbert Award Nominee or Great Teacher Award Nominee by October 3, 2019 and include:
+Nominations for the M. Shanara Gilbert Award, Great Teacher Award, and Junior Faculty Award must be submitted firstname.lastname@example.org, subject line Gilbert Award Nominee or Great Teacher Award Nominee or Junior Faculty Award by October 3, 2019 and include:

 - Name of the person or organization being nominated

 - Name of the nominator